 Ascot Gold Cup Day is held in early November and hosts two feature races:

-This day features the WAROA Lee Steere Stakes, a Group 2 race over 1,400 metres for prize money of $200,000.
-It is open to thoroughbreds aged three-years-old and over.
+This day features the WAROA Lee Steere Stakes, a Group 2 race over 1,400 metres for prize money of $250,000.
+It is open to thoroughbreds aged three-years-old and over and is contested under weight for age conditions.

 Railway Stakes Day

-Railway Stakes Day is held in mid-November and offers four big races:
+Railway Stakes Day is held in mid-November and offers a massive seven black-type races:

 The Winterbottom Stakes is a Group 2 race open to horses aged three and older, is run over 1,200 metres and awards prize money of $750,000.